Skip to main content Skip to secondary navigation

 Docket #: S18-217

-Researchers at Stanford have developed a non-invasive method, based on the identification of novel immune signatures in the blood, for diagnosing Crohn's disease (CD) or ulcerative colitis (UC) in patients with inflammatory bowel disease (IBD).
-This diagnosis has conventionally relied on invasive, expensive and risky endoscopic procedures.
-Misdiagnosis and delayed diagnosis due to time required for endoscopy and histopathology analysis of biopsies remain serious problems that delay optimal treatment representing a critical unmet need.
+Researchers at Stanford have developed a non-invasive method, based on the identification of novel immune signatures in the blood, for diagnosing CD or UC in patients with IBD.
+Misdiagnosis and delayed diagnosis due to time required for endoscopy and histopathology analysis of biopsies remain serious problems that delay optimal treatment, representing a critical unmet need.
 Earlier treatment leads to better outcomes, and treatment for patients with active disease is frequently delayed by the time required for differentiation of CD versus UC by these invasive and costly procedures.
 In contrast, the new method may be implemented easily on existing equipment using a single fresh or frozen blood specimen, potentially enabling earlier and more definitive diagnosis, as well as with minor adaptations better monitoring and precision treatment of IBD patients.
+The blood-based diagnostic signatures are non-invasive, low risk, cost-effective, and highly accurate for differentiating Crohn's disease from ulcerative colitis, including the challenging Crohn's disease confined to the colon from ulcerative colitis.

 Figure description: Circulating leukocytes distinguish Crohn's disease (CD) and ulcerative colitis (UC).
 A) Schematic of the study conducted.
 Blood was drawn from study subjects and peripheral blood mononuclear cells (PBMCs) were isolated.
 B) Samples were analyzed by mass cytometry (CyTOF) or flow cytometry for independent validation.
 C) The discriminatory performance of blood markers was compared to standard-of-care colonoscopy, and diagnostic models were optimized.
 Adapted from Rubin et al., Nature Communications, 2019.